4th Battalion, Royal Australian Regiment: Conversion and disbandment

 In 1996, a decision was made to convert 4 RAR to a special forces unit.
 On 1 February 1997 the unit was renamed to 4 RAR (Commando).
 Initially, both Regular and Reserve serving members were given the opportunity to undertake special forces training provided, mainly by 1st Commando Regiment, or elect a posting to a conventional forces unit.
 Around the beginning of 1998, General Reserve positions ceased to exist in the new structure and reserve members discharged or posted to GRes units.
 The initial years were busy creating a structure and recruiting members suitable for commando training.
-Bravo Company was raised first followed by Charlie Company in 1999, both taking 24 months to reach full maturity.
-The pace of battalion life during these development years was hectic with capability development, equipment acquisition and training, focussing every member's attention.
+Bravo Company was raised first under Major Steve Kluver (who was the Adjutant at the time of the delinking a year earlier; followed by Charlie Company under Major Paddy Evans in 1999, both taking 24 months to reach full maturity.
+The pace of battalion life during these development years was hectic with capability development, equipment acquisition and training in RCB Malaysia; Canungra focussing every member's attention.
 The unit conducted operations in East Timor and Iraq, and later lost members in Afghanistan.
 It has also been awarded citations for bravery and the meritorious unit citation.

 On 19 June 2009 the battalion was renamed the 2nd Commando Regiment.
 At that time, 4 RAR remained on the order of battle, with its colours and traditions maintained and protected, ready to be re-raised as a regular infantry battalion in the future if required.